How Many Times Can You Declare Bankruptcy & How Will Repeated Bankruptcies Affect You?

 Is Bankruptcy Right for You?

 Deciding on whether a first or second bankruptcy is right for you comes with many factors to consider and should not be taken lightly.
+After all, how many times can you declare bankruptcy?
 Not all your debt may be discharged in a bankruptcy — alimony or student loans are generally difficult to have dismissed, though not impossible in the right situation.
 It may be best to evaluate your chances of getting your debts discharged by discussing your options with a bankruptcy attorney before proceeding.

 The bankruptcy process can take several months and can be expensive.
 You’ll need to pay $425 in administrative fees and complaint filing.
 Plus, there are a variety of other fees, including copies, motions, and attorney’s fees.
 There may be alternative ways to deal with your debt that could save you time and money.